Strategies for grapevine trunk diseases

 Grapevine trunk diseases: activation of the defense system

 Preventive actions also recommend using treatments capable of stimulating plant’s defense system.
-Superbrotal is a natural solution produced by Seipasa.
+Bryosei is a natural solution produced by Seipasa.
 This product performs as an activator of the processes involved in sprouting and plant structuring.
-Superbrotal stimulates the defense mechanisms due to its main compound, which induces the synthesis of those proteins involved in the immune system.
+Bryosei stimulates the defense mechanisms due to its main compound, which induces the synthesis of those proteins involved in the immune system.

 Figure 1.- Incidence of grapevine trunk disease.